Community & Family Support > Colorado Community Response

 To prevent high financial costs associated with being “screened in” to the child welfare system.

-While CCR workers will tailor their services to meet the needs of individual families, components of a successful Community Response program include:
+While CCR workers will tailor their services to meet the needs of individual families, components of a successful Colorado Community Response program include:

-Direct services and resource referrals (both economic and non-economic)
+Case management, direct services and resource referrals

 Financial decision-making assistance and coaching